-Paneer has got to be one of the easiest cheeses to make at home with two simple ingredients - milk and lemon!
-This mild Indian no-melt cheese stays firm and creamy which makes it incredible for absorbing flavor in curries, grilling, or even making into desserts!
+Paneer is one of the easiest cheeses to make at home with two simple, accessible ingredients - milk and lemon juice!
+This mild Indian no-melt cheese stays firm and creamy.
+It's ideal for absorbing flavor in curries, grilling, or even making into desserts!

 Paneer is a fresh mild Indian cheese typically shaped into a firm block.
 It’s a soft cheese with a pleasant smooth texture - dissimilar from cheeses like ricotta, cottage cheese, or tofu that it's constantly compared to.
 Because it's fresh, you can eat it immediately without any aging!